Special equipment: a butane torch; a squeeze bottle

 Sprinkle the coconut on the plates, then dust each with cinnamon and confectioners' sugar and serve with maple syrup.

 In a large mixing bowl, using an electric mixer, whisk together the cream cheese and mascarpone.
-Add in the coconut, honey, coconut extract and vanilla extract, and mix until combined.
+Add in the shredded coconut, honey, coconut extract and vanilla extract, and mix until combined.

 Crack the eggs into a large mixing bowl and beat with a wire whisk.
 Add the milk, cream, brown sugar, cinnamon, almond extract, vanilla extract and nutmeg, and mix together until combined.
 Refrigerate until needed.